 Yijia Jiang Bioinformatics analyst I

 I received my master's degree in biomedical informatics from DBMI program at Harvard Medical School.
 I previously joined the Liu Lab and worked on bulk and single-cell RNA-seq analysis in a mouse model and tumor samples, focusing on myeloid cells.
 I now work as a bioinformatics analyst at the Center for Functional Cancer Epigenetics.
 I have experience in working with single-cell transcriptomics, epigenomics and multiomics studies.
 My interest lies in applying computational biology tools to investigate molecular alterations in disease mechanisms, and identifying therapeutic targets in precision cancer genomics.

-Rong Li Bioinformatics intern
+Rong Li Bioinformatics analyst I

 I received my bachelor’s degree in Statistics from Shanghai University of Finance and Economics.
 I continued pursuing my master’s degree in the same field at Boston University.
 My main research interest is to apply statistical methods to perform cancer epigenetic analysis.
-I am recently working on Chip-seq and SLAM-seq.
+I am recently working on Chip-seq and ATAC-seq.